MDB Design System

-Material Minimal, is an improved version of the classic Material Design - a design system created by Google.
+MDB design system, called Material Minimal, is an improved version of the classic Material Design.

 Classic Material Design